CoolProp/CoolProp/Web/develop/buildbot.rst

     docker run -d --env-file ./Dockerfile64.worker.env.list --name=CoolProp64-worker coolprop/workerpython
     docker run -d --env-file ./Dockerfile32.worker.env.list --name=CoolProp32-worker coolprop/workerpython32

-  The above commands launch background processes using the docker containes for the Python buildworkers in 64bit and 32bit, respectively.
+  The above commands launch background processes using the docker contains for the Python buildworkers in 64bit and 32bit, respectively.

 * Some steps require the upload of files to different servers.
 In such cases, you